rust-lang/blog.rust-lang.org/posts/2021-02-26-const-generics-mvp-beta.md

 For a type to be valid, in theory, as the type of a const parameter, we must be able to compare values of that type at compile-time.
 Furthermore, equality of values should be well-behaved (namely, it should be deterministic, reflexive, symmetric, and transitive).
 To guarantee these properties, the concept of *structural equality* was introduced in the [const generics RFC](https://github.com/rust-lang/rfcs/blob/master/text/2000-const-generics.md): essentially this includes any type with `#[derive(PartialEq, Eq)]` whose members also satisfy structural equality.

 There are [still some questions](https://github.com/rust-lang/rust/issues/74446) concerning precisely how structural equality should behave, and [prerequisites for implementation](https://github.com/rust-lang/compiler-team/issues/323).
-Primitive types are significantly simpler, which has allowed use to stabilize const generics for these types before more general types.
+Primitive types are significantly simpler, which has allowed us to stabilize const generics for these types before more general types.

 ### Const generics with complex expressions